lodsdev/lua-class/README.md

 ## Installation

 Just download file `class-oop.lua` and put it in your project directory. it will work in any project that uses Lua.

-This library he was created and tested on Lua 5.1
+* Note: This library he was created and tested on Lua 5.1

 ## Creating classes